What are the Four Grades of Maple Syrup?

 The flavor is the second factor in determining the grade.
 While it's possible for light colored syrup to have strong flavors, the intensity of the flavor generally increases as the color darkens.
 The delicate syrups are great for when you don't want an overpowering maple flavor - perhaps in an Old Fashioned or over vanilla ice cream.
 The robust flavored syrups are great when you need that extra punch, like in a marinade or baked goods.

 Each grade is unique and we like to have all available for our different needs.
-Try a collection pack and see what your favorite is!
+Click here to get a sampler pack and see what your favorite is!